How to Use App Control for Business (WDAC) to Secure Your Devices

 A few minutes after enabling, you will observe the following:

-The deployment of the Managed Installer Applocker policy happens with a hidden pro-active remediation script.
+The Managed Installer Applocker policy deployment happens with a hidden pro-active remediation script.
 You can find the PowerShell code in C:Windows\IMECache\HealthScripts

 IME Health Scripts for Remediation